littleecooper/eleanor-blog/src/blog.md

+## 4th September

+I have had a bit of a sad day today.
+I have spent the past couple of months wiriting in the blog about things that I have been doing with my coding but unfortunately my laptop had died and I didn't push any of it onto github which means I have lost a lot of work in this time.
+This has allowed me to learn the hard why how important it is to regularly push all your work onto Github after you have completed it.
+I am going to take my laptop to the apple store over the upcoming week and hopefully they will be able to get it working today.

+Incase they are unable to do that, here is what I have accompolished over the past xouple of months:

+- created a FizzBuzz game in Python - the user types in a number and the computer will tell it whether it is Fizz, Buzz or FizzBuzz up until the number they have typed in (Fizz = denominator of 3, Buzz = denominator of 5 and FizzBuzz = denominator of 3 and 5).
+- Completed a GitHub Massive Online Class (MOOC) facilitated by Code First Girls
+- Started another MOOC about Javascript
+- Challenged myself to another python challenge where the computer guesses a number from 1-100 and the uswer has to predict it using prompts from the computer.

+Today I had spent my coding time finishing a recap for session 1 (did the first class last week and completed the quiz) and started writing notes for session two.

 ## 23rd June 2024

 I have come back to coding after a week break, things have been super busy but I have managed to keep revising and keeping in touvh with my tech progessions.
 I had completed the application itself and the video interview for my CFG degree Activision blizzard position.
 I felt like I perfomed the best I could and am now anxiously waiting for a response.
 I am hoping ym passion came through and how I want to go above and beyond to make a career in the tech industry.